 REPORTS SAY NEARLY 300 GIRLS, WOMEN RESCUED FROM TERROR CAMPS IN NORTHEASTERN NIGERIA

-Several news organizations reported today the apparent rescue of 200 girls and 93 women who had been abducted by Boko Haram Islamic terrorists in northeastern Nigeria.
+Several news organizations reported today the apparent rescue of 200 girls and 93 women who had been abducted by an extremist group that is located primarily in Northern Nigeria Islamic terrorists in northeastern Nigeria.

 According to CNN, the group was rescued from Boko Haram terror camps in the Sambisa Forest by the Nigerian Army on Tuesday.
 However, it is unlikely the rescued group included any of the over 200 girls who were abducted last April from a school in the village of Chibok.
 The Sambisa Forest is a stronghold for Boko Haram and is not far from Chibok.